bassrehab/bassrehab.github.io/_posts/2021-03-18-distributed-system-design.md

 The principle: for core algorithms that cannot be exhaustively tested, formal specification creates a verified foundation that makes changes safe.

-This doesn't apply to everything—formal verification is expensive.
+This doesn't apply to everything - formal verification is expensive.
 But for:

 - Consensus and coordination protocols
 - Replication and consistency algorithms